Now, here's the bad news.

 Inspire and inform our people and partners to deliver sustainable healthcare.

-20,000 light fittings at Hull Royal Infirmary and Castle Hill Hospital as well as smaller hospital sites around the city are to be replaced with LED lighting after the trust was awarded a £12.6m grant to support its major green agenda.
+22,000 light fittings at Hull Royal Infirmary and Castle Hill Hospital as well as smaller hospital sites around the city have now been replaced with SMART LED lighting.
+This switch is estimated to have reduced our carbon emissions by 225 tonnes per annum.

 Field of dreams

-We have secured funding for a groundbreaking solar panel scheme at Castle Hill Hospital that will transform our carbon footprint.
+We have created a groundbreaking 11,000 solar panel scheme at Castle Hill Hospital that will transform our carbon footprint.
+It is already generating enough energy to meet the daytime running needs of the Castle Hill Hospital site.
+This saves the trust between £250,000 and £300,000 per month.

-We will start installing a district heating system around our sites to enable us to switch to renewable sources of heating.
+We are installing a district heating system around our sites to enable us to switch to renewable sources of heating.
+Removing 15 gas fired boilers and replacing them with heat pumps is now saving over 2.8MWh of gas, the equivalent to 500 tonnes of CO2, per annum.

 Thousands of pounds and thousands of tonnes of carbon emissions saved as part of Trust drive to achieve net zero by 2030 A team